Build Once, Monitor Continuously: Persistent Semantic Mapping via Autonomous Exploration and Open-Vocabulary Object Updates: System

 \subsection{Autonomous Exploration and Map Building}

-We have developed an environment exploration method based on the popular frontier exploration module \cite{Hörner2016}, using a dynamic search window to efficiently navigate to frontiers in large, real-world environments.
+Our exploration method builds on the frontier exploration module of~\cite{yamauchi1997frontier} and adds a dynamic search window for large environments.
+In the original method, as the map grows, far-away frontiers get a high cost and are rarely chosen, so parts of the map are left unexplored, and tuning the cost parameters for large spaces is not intuitive.

-\textbf{Dynamic Window Frontier Exploration.} We modified the this frontier exploration module~\cite{Hörner2016} by dynamically adjusting the robot's search area between local and global regions\footnote{Code available at \url{https://github.com/IRVLUTD/dynamic-window-frontier-exploration}}.
-This method identifies frontiers in the current search area and the robot navigates towards them to progressively map the environment.
-The search window is adjusted dynamically based on the density of the frontiers available around the robot.
-If the number of frontiers within the local search radius around the robot falls below a threshold, the search expands to a global radius.
-Setting this parameter to a large value expands the search region to the entire map.
-This allows the robot to move progressively ahead, reducing redundant coverage of the environment.
-The exploration continues until the number of frontiers falls below a global threshold or after a fixed time has elapsed, at which point the exploration terminates and saves the built map.
-Our improved exploration algorithm is integrated with the GMapping SLAM module \cite{gmapping,rosgmapping}.
-The approach is depicted in Fig.~\ref{fig:overview}(a).
-During this process, the robot exploration trajectory is recorded which is later used to obtain a traversal plan.
-The saved occupancy map is then utilized to localize the robot during the semantic map construction.
+\textbf{Dynamic Window Frontier Exploration (DWFE).} We adjust the robot's search area between a local and a global region, as detailed in Algorithm~\ref{alg:dwfe}\footnote{Code available at \url{https://github.com/IRVLUTD/dynamic-window-frontier-exploration}}.
+At each step the robot looks for frontiers in the current search window and navigates to the best one.
+If the number of frontiers within the local radius drops below a threshold, the search expands to a large global radius.
+This keeps the robot moving forward and covering local regions well, which reduces redundant coverage.
+Conventional method~\cite{yamauchi1997frontier} does not adapt to how many frontiers are nearby, so the robot can be pulled back and forth several times.
+The dynamic window instead stays local while nearby frontiers remain and only widens when the local area is mostly covered.
+Exploration stops when the global frontier count falls below a threshold or a time limit is reached, and the map is saved.
+The module runs with GMapping~\cite{gmapping} (Fig.~\ref{fig:overview}(a)).
+We record the exploration trajectory for traversal planning later, and the saved occupancy map is used to localize the robot during semantic mapping.